markatots/qMaruPL/README.md

 Both of the top header and the left header are drawn regardless of dimensions.
 You can input the string directly.
 Instead, you need to prepare a good number of measures as master itmes.
 This approach is a bit similar to M-OLAP's cube.
 MDX is good at finacial reports thanks to preset measures.

+qMaruPL has too many properties to explain.
+Looking for a property in the narrow area is really tough even for me.

+Even though qMaruPL supports Excel export, as you know, Qlik Sense API allows us to simply export mere a list of dimensions and measures.
+So, usually, we also take advantage of Qlik NPrinting when we need to export to Excel.
+Anyway, I beleave that we want to minimize that situation.

 I'll continue to revise this document when I have time.
 Plan: Conditional alerts for measures will be available.
 Arranging dimensions verticaly will be available.